-- LU 26.1 Require that development be designed to blend with undeveloped natural contours of the site and avoid an unvaried, unnatural, or manufactured appearance.
-(AI 23) - LU 26.2 Require that adequate and available circulation facilities, water resources, sewer facilities, and/or septic capacity exist to meet the demands of the proposed land use.
-(AI 3) - LU 26.3 Ensure that development does not adversely impact the open space and rural character of the surrounding area.
-(AI 3) - LU 26.4 Encourage parcel consolidation.
-(AI 29) - LU 26.5 Provide programs and incentives that allow Open Space-Rural areas to maintain and enhance their existing and desired character.
+- LU 20.1 Require that structures be designed to maintain the environmental character in which they are located.
+(AI 3) - LU 20.2 26.1 Require that development be designed to blend with undeveloped natural contours of the site and avoid an unvaried, unnatural, or manufactured appearance.
+(AI 23) - LU 20.3 26.2 Require that adequate and available circulation facilities, water resources, sewer facilities, and/or septic capacity exist to meet the demands of the proposed land use.
+(AI 3) - LU 20.4 26.3 Ensure that development does not adversely impact the open space and rural character of the surrounding area.
+(AI 3) - LU 20.5 26.4 Encourage parcel consolidation.
+(AI 29)

+- LU 20.6 26.5 Provide programs and incentives that allow Open Space-Rural areas to maintain and enhance their existing and desired character.
 (AI 9) - LU 26.6 Encourage clustered development where appropriate on lots smaller than 20 acres.
 The density yield of the site may be clustered on 0.5-acre lots; however, for sites located adjacent to the Community Development Foundation Component, 10,000 square foot minimum lots may be considered.